python-poetry/poetry/docs/contributing.md

 {{% /note %}}

 You should first fork the Poetry repository and then clone it locally, so that you can make pull requests against the project.
-If you are new to Git and pull request based development, GitHub provides a [guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) you will find helpful.
+If you are new to Git and pull request-based development, GitHub provides a [guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) you will find helpful.

 Next, you should install Poetry's dependencies, and run the test suite to make sure everything is working as expected: